Raqqa campaign (2016–2017): Battle of Jabar

 On 21 December, the SDF seized Jabar, which served as the main weaponry storage and supply centre for ISIL in the northwestern countryside.
 The coalition then began to move toward Suwaydiya Saghirah and Suwaydiya Kabir, the last villages before Tabqa Dam.
-Even though an ISIL counter-attack managed to retake Jabar village soon after, the SDF attacked again on 23 December, and once again took control of it, while also capturing another village.
+Dozens of ISIS fighters launched counter-attack on Jabar village, confirmed killing 5 SDF fighters among them the British Volunteer, Ryan Lock.
+Jabar village soon recaptured after, the SDF attacked again on 23 December, and once again took control of it, while also capturing another village.
 This prompted ISIL to launch yet another counter-attack later that day, which was accompanied by several suicide car bombs.
 As a result, heavy clashes took place between them and SDF fighters in several villages along the frontline that lasted until the early morning of 24 December.
 The ISIL forces were eventually forced to withdraw after the SDF first shelled and then stormed their positions, whereupon the latter took control of most of Jabar as well as two more villages, though some ISIL holdouts persisted in Jabar.

 ISIL was pushed out of the neighboring, strategic village of Eastern Jabar on the next day, bringing the SDF within 5 km of Tabqa Dam, and by 26 December, the SDF had finally fully secured the main Jabar village, with the last ISIL defenders being expelled after heavy fighting.
 An ISIL counterattack on the village later that day failed, with a US airstrike killing Abu Jandal al-Kuwaiti as he commanded the assault.
 Al-Kuwaiti, also known as Abdulmuhsin al-Zaghelan al-Tarish, was a high-ranking ISIL commander leading the defense of the whole Raqqa region against the SDF.
 Meanwhile, the Amaq News Agency declared that Iman Na'im Tandil (nom de guerre: Abu 'Umar Al-Hindi), one of the few Indian ISIL fighters active in Syria, had also been killed during the fighting near Jabar.
 The Islamic State's official media wing later also officially paid tribute to Iman.